geekhunger/jstypecheck/README.md

 - <h3 id="or-operator">logical <code>||</code> comparison</h3>

-When you want to verify that **some** (either one) of the checks evaluates to `true`, then just pass your objects as comma separated values to the function call.
+When you want to verify that **some** (either one) of the checks evaluates to `true`, then pass multiple objects to the function call, separated by a comma.
 The compiled results of every item in the array (boolean) will be compared by an "or" condition.

 ```js
 const result = typecheck(